arc4ni/tictactoe/README.md

 # React Tic Tac Toe

 This is a simple implementation of the classic game Tic Tac Toe built with React.
 Players can enjoy a game of Tic Tac Toe where they can compete against each other.
-The game also tracks the number of wins for each player.

 ## Features